2021/22 | Conestoga College

 The Conestoga Student Guide is your first source for information concerning academic regulations, policies and procedures.
 The Conestoga Student Guide is available on the College website and by visiting the "Student Guide" tab in your Student Portal.

 In addition to the Academic Regulations found in the Conestoga Student Guide, the following apply to the Primary Care Paramedic Program:

 - Students must attain a minimum 70% passing grade in all Primary Care Paramedic courses and year end composite exams.

-- The student must have successfully completed all courses of all previous semesters and passed year-end composite exams (where such exist) in order to be promoted into the next semester.
+- The student must have successfully completed all courses of all previous semesters and passed year-end composite exams (where such exist) to be promoted into the next semester.
 Failure to do so will result in discontinuance from the program.

-- The student is expected to apply theory and skills to practice in a safe competent manner in according to the current professional practice guidelines within all lab and simulation and field placement settings.
+- The student is expected to apply theory and skills to practice in a safe competent manner according to the current professional practice guidelines within all lab and simulation and field placement settings.

 - Regular attendance is mandatory to achieve a "pass" in both lab and field placement experiences.